-Figure 10: Five day static membrane experiment with SW-620s; dashed line represents the initial number of cells seeded
+Figure 9: Five day static membrane experiment with SW-620s; dashed line represents the initial number of cells seeded

 There were 555,000 SW-620 cells initially seeded onto the membrane with an observed seeding efficiency of 60% on day 0 as observed in Figure 9.
 There was a significant increase in the mass of DNA per mg of tissue between days 0 and 1 as well as days 1 and 2.
 The DNA mass per mg of tissue values plateaued from days 3 to 5, with no significant increase or decrease over these days.
 There was a 300% increase in the mass value of DNA per mg of tissue comparing the value for day 0 to day 5.
-The population doubling rate of the SW-620 cancer cell seeded on the amniotic membrane was estimated to be between 2 and 3 days.
+The population doubling rate of the SW-620 cancer cell seeded on the amniotic membrane was estimated to be between 1 and 2 days.

 Discussion